DMathas/machine-learning-scripts/README.md

 ## Scripts Overview:

+The scripts include functions for forward and backward passes, initialization, updating parameters, and training a simple neural network.
+The vectorized implementation uses NumPy for efficient matrix operations, improving computational performance.
+Experiments with synthetic data and the MNIST dataset demonstrate the functionality and performance of the implemented algorithms.

 ## 1. LOOP_MAIN_ML_scripts.py
 Implements a basic machine learning pipeline with explicit loops.
 Uses plain Python code for simplicity.